Fig.1

 Fig.2

-Support full intrathecal delivery and help to reduce the likelihood of partial or incomplete anesthesia.
+Designed to support full intrathecal delivery and thereby to reduce the likelihood of partial or incomplete anesthesia.

-Optimized eyelet positioning designed to enable faster CSF flashback, aiding correct and quick placement - reducing the need for multiple attempts.
+Eyelet positioning designed to enable faster CSF flashback, which could aiding correct and quick placement and might help reducing the need for multiple attempts.

 Provides a clear “dural pop” for tactile feedback, helps minimize nerve contact, and promotes a clean dural tear—associated with lower PDPH rates.